Fizeau Experiment

 What is observed

-The Fizeau experiment measures the speed of light in a moving medium, typically flowing water.
+The Fizeau experiment measures how light propagates through a moving medium, typically flowing water.

 Light is sent: